David Wise (composer)

 David Wise is a British video game music composer and musician.
-He was a composer at Rare from 1985 to 2009, and was the company's sole musician up until 1994.
-He has gained a following for his work on various games, particularly Nintendo's Donkey Kong Country series.
+He was a composer at Rare from 1985 to 2009, and he was the company's sole musician up until 1994.
+He has gained a dedicated following for his work on various games, particularly Nintendo's Donkey Kong Country series.
 Wise is known for his atmospheric style of music, mixing natural environmental sounds with prominent melodic and percussive accompaniment.

 Career and influences

 Wise has said that he has had a wide range of musical influences.
 The first instrument he learned to play was the piano, before later learning the trumpet, and learning to play the drums during adolescence.
-He played in a few bands during his youth, and was active in a band as of 2004.
-His career at Rare began when he happened to meet its two founders, as he explained in response to a question posted on its company website: "I was working in a music shop demonstrating a Yamaha CX5 Music Computer to a couple of people, Tim & Chris Stamper.
+He played in a few bands during his youth, and he was active in a band as of 2004.
+His career at Rare began when he happened to meet its two founders; as he explained in response to a question posted on its company website: "I was working in a music shop demonstrating a Yamaha CX5 Music Computer to a couple of people, Tim & Chris Stamper.
 I'd written and programmed the music for the demonstration material.
 They offered me a job."

 While working at Rare, Wise gained attention and acclaim for his work on the Donkey Kong Country series.
 In addition to the percussive and ambient 'jungle' influences that serve as a thematic undercurrent for much of the series, the games feature a wide variety of different musical styles that are reflective of the various areas and environments they appear in.
 In the January 1996 issue of Electronic Gaming Monthly, Wise stated that his travelling experiences largely shaped the sound and mood of each Donkey Kong soundtrack, further saying that the music for Donkey Kong Country 2: Diddy's Kong Quest was composed during what he called his "experimental Paris phase".
+In the book Playing With Super Power, some influences for the music of Donkey Kong Country were mentioned.
+Specifically, Koji Kondo's work on the Super Mario and The Legend of Zelda series; the Super Nintendo Entertainment System game Plok, composed by Tim Follin and Geoff Follin; and synthesized film scores and rock and dance music from the early 1980s.
 He has composed the soundtrack for the Game Boy Advance port of Donkey Kong Country 3: Dixie Kong's Double Trouble!.